cosmos/cosmos-sdk/x/ibc/core/spec/04_messages.md

 - `Proof` does not prove that the packet has not been received on the counterparty chain.
 - `ProofClose` does not prove that the counterparty channel end has been closed.

-The message times out a packet that sent on chain A and never received on chain B.
+The message times out a packet that was sent on chain A and never received on chain B.

 ### MsgAcknowledgement